yao592677726/Simulation-of-Sperm-Whales-Species/README.md

 Every thread schedule its own events.
 Because we are using threads, we DO NOT using communication.
 Each thread can directly call the specific object function to modify the value.
 The shared value must be protected by the lock.

+The examples are marine mammals and sperm whales consume food.

 The first step is to construct the functions in each class.